croquet/microverse/docs/Development.md

     ]
 }

-/* globals Worldcore */
+/* globals Microverse */
 ```

 The overall structure of this is that the pointer event handlers (for `pointerDown`, `pointerUp` and `pointerMove`) are added to the pawn, and each of which invokes methods called `onPointerDown`, `onPointerMove`, and `onPointerUp`, respectively.
-The computed `qAngle` in `onPointerMove` is used to send the Worldcore's setRotation event.
+The computed `qAngle` in `onPointerMove` is used to send the setRotation event.
 Upon `pointerUp`, it determines if the card should keep spinning (if it had three or more move events before pointer up), and send an event called `startSpinning`.

 On the actor side, the `startSpinning` and `stopSpinning`, which is sent when the next `pointerDown` occurs, are handled.